lbke/ssr-theory/readme.md

 ### Takeaways

 - server-side rendering is just normal request processing.
-We don't really care about the technology, any app with server-rendering is just a function that processes requests and output some results.
+We don't really care about the technology, any app with server-rendering is just a function that processes requests and outputs some results.
 If the result happens to be some HTML, CSS and JS, we call that rendering, but there is no strong difference with any other kind of API.
 - what matters are the value you will use to fill the blanks your template, the props.
 - the difference between build-time rendering ("static") and request-time rendering ("ssr") is mostly based on the nature of the request attributes you'll want to consider to compute the result.